Estimates and Hidden Damage

 We’re also a locally owned and operated repair shop you can trust.
 For more than 30 years, we’ve stood behind our work with a limited lifetime warranty on all our repairs.

-Things that effect car repair costs
+Hidden damage that effects car repair costs

 When a vehicle has been damaged, it is often easy to see the parts the body shop will need to replace.
-There are other, less places we’ll also need to inspect for repair.
+There are other, less obvious places we’ll also need to inspect for repair.

 - mounting brackets, clips, retainers, splash shields, and air deflectors;